lineCode/libdispatch/README.md

 libdispatch
 ===========
-Grand Central Dispatch for Windows, extracted from iTunes 12.0.1 (same version as in iTunes 12.1)
+Grand Central Dispatch for Windows

+x86 is extracted from iTunes 12.0.1 (same version as in iTunes 12.1)

+x64 is extracted from iTunes 12.1

 Usage
 -----